PRS Guitars: Fretboard inlays

 One of PRS's signature design elements are its birds-in-flight fretboard inlays.
 Smith first used bird inlays in a guitar he built for Peter Frampton in 1976, prior to PRS's official launch.
 Smith credited his mother's love of bird watching for the choice, with most of the designs inspired by a bird book he purchased for the task.
 He has stated the birds featured in the smaller upper frets were the most difficult to design, and several friends helped with their depiction.
-Once designed, the inlays for Frampton's guitar were cut by hand from pearl piano keys.

-The birds shown are a peregrine falcon, northern harrier, ruby-throated hummingbird, common tern, Cooper's hawk, kite, sparrow (landing), storm petrel, hawk (landing), and screech owl (perched).
-Over time, the inlays have undergone several revisions, with the standard solid birds joined by hollow versions, as well as more artistic depictions.
+The birds shown are a peregrine falcon, northern harrier, ruby-throated hummingbird, common tern, Cooper's hawk, kite, sparrow (landing), storm petrel, and hawk (landing).
+Twenty-four-fret models additionally have a perched screech owl as the final inlay, although some fans refer to it as a "flying turtle."

-Some custom models are created with not bird-themed inlays, for example the Private Stock Orianthi Limited Edition has "Lotus Vine" inlay or the Private Stock 40th Anniversary McCarty Dragon has dragon design inlay.
+Originally, the birds-in-flight inlays were offered as an option alongside what was expected to be the more popular dot, or "moon", inlays, but guitars with the bird inlays were met with much higher demand and PRS made them standard.
+The birds-in-flight inlays have since undergone several revisions, with the original solid birds joined by hollow versions, as well as more artistic depictions.
+Some custom and limited edition models depart from PRS's bird theme.
+The Dragon models, for example, feature elaborate dragon-themed inlays that cover much of the fretboard.
+Signature models can also use different designs, like the Private Stock Orianthi Limited Edition's "Lotus Vine" inlay, which is similar to a tree of life inlay design the brand has used.